Of Blunt and Blade

 This is why you really need to seek out teachers who understand these differences if you want to study weapons seriously.
 These little differences are not always obvious.
-I've studied Arnis for nine years, and in that seminar I attended I learned stuff I didn't realize and I wouldn't have realized on my own without having it pointed out to me.
+I've studied Arnis for since 2008, with some of the greatest teachers we have in our styles, and I still learn new stuff on the topic each time I attend a seminar.

 That's why you'll see serious weapons-based martial artists cringe when we see empty hand folks pick up a katana and start using it like a bo, or they pick up a knife and just start punching with it and defending against it as if it were an empty hand or a blunt weapon.

 I am grateful that I can train with people who are so very skilled and knowledgeable in the blade and in blunt weapons.
-I may never use or face a blade... but I'm better prepared if I do.
+I may never use or face a weapon in real life self defense... but I'm better prepared if I do.